 Third generation C/K trucks are stout rigs.
 They can be had with many different options under the hood, from a 4.3L V6 to a 7.4L big block V8.
-The third-gen C/K pickup trucks feature solid axles and a leaf spring suspension – perfect for a gigantic lift kit and tractor tires.
+The third-gen C/K pickup trucks have solid axles and a leaf spring suspension – ready for a gigantic lift kit and tractor tires.
 That’s why these trucks are often found at mud bogs with shirtless hicks riding in the bed.

 Dodge Ram (1981-1993)

-There’s something about a first-generation Dodge ram that puts a toothless smile on a redneck’s face.
+There’s something about a first-generation Dodge Ram that puts a toothless smile on a redneck’s face.
 Especially when they’re equipped with a soot-blowing Cummins diesel engine.

 First generation rams can be had cheap, which makes them another draw for trailer-dwelling hillbillies.
-Gas engine variants of the Ram aren’t nearly as collectible as Chevy trucks of the same vintage.
+Gas engine variants of the Ram aren’t as collectible as Chevy trucks of the same vintage.
 Engine options available in the first gen ram include everything from a 225 cu-in slant-6 to the famous 5.9L Cummins diesel.
 Like the 80s ad campaign says, these trucks are built Ram tough.